 - Full current driving licence

-- Substantial post qualification experience Motor vehicle technology
+- Two year post qualification experience Motor vehicle maintenance

 - Ability to carry out multi skills of the motor industry including vehicle diagnostics.